 - It cites research from the National Shooting Sports Foundation, which found that 40% of the guns sold between 2019 and 2020 overall were sold to first-time gun buyers.

 - It also found large increases in gun purchases among minorities: 58.2% among Black people, 43% among Asians and 49% among Latinos.

-- “People were buying those guns, primarily out of concern for their own personal safety,” National Shooting Sports Foundation’s Director of Public Affairs Mark Oliva told ABC News.
+- “People were buying those guns from a gun store primarily out of concern for their own personal safety,” National Shooting Sports Foundation’s Director of Public Affairs Mark Oliva told ABC News.

-- Gun groups also set their sights on increasing gun ownership among people of color to offset the slow growth of white gun ownership.
+- Gun groups also set their sights on increasing gun ownership and taking a multi state permit to carry course among people of color to offset the slow growth of white gun ownership.
 In order to reach their new target audience, they boosted marketing efforts and the number of POC gun advocates to connect with potential Black, Asian and Hispanic gun owners.

 - “It’s becoming a little bit more difficult now for some of those who might want to paint gun owners as old male, pale, stale,” said Oliva.
 “Today’s gun owner does not necessarily look like me anymore.
 They look like the rest of America because they are the rest of America.”

 - For example, the National African American Gun Owners Association (NAAGA) told ABC NewsOne that they have seen about 1,000 new members every month in light of recent police brutality events.

 Weapons of self-defense: The article also spotlighted a few of those first-time gun buyers who felt threatened by police killings, anti-Asian hate crimes and Trump-era rhetoric.

 - Clyde, 69, said he felt threatened as an elderly Japanese American living in Northern California.
 So he bought his first handgun and became a member of the Asian Pacific American Gun Owners Association.